 The idea was that if you sat down with a perfect stranger and exchanged these 36 questions, you would have shared enough intimate information with them to create a feeling of closeness in just one conversation.

 The NYT article actually pulled the questions from a 1997 study led by Dr. Arthur Aron titled “The Experimental Generation of Interpersonal Closeness: A Procedure and Some Preliminary Findings.”
 The purpose of the study was to achieve an accelerated sense of intimacy between strangers in only 45 minutes.

 We assembled a group of 32 participants ranging from 21-34 years of age.
 We sent them a preliminary questionnaire asking for their name, age, gender, sexual orientation, religion, and profession, as well as a number of attitudinal questions like whether or not they drink or smoke, their level of spontaneity, etc.

 We then sent the participants an email instructing them to come to our office on a Wednesday evening for around two hours to participate in the study.

 When the participants arrived, we pointed them to a boardroom where the WiFi connection information and refreshments were set up.
 We then instructed them to take a seat at an empty work station and refrain from talking to the other participants.

-Standing at the front of the room, I offered the participants the following instructions (adapted from the instructions provided in the original study):
+We gave the participants the following instructions (adapted from the instructions provided in the original study):

 “You will be paired with another person in this room whom you don’t know.
 (We have matched you, based on the questionnaire you completed prior to arriving here, with someone we think will like you and whom you will like).
 The purpose of this exercise is to form a sense of intimacy between you and your partner at an accelerated pace.